Welcome to our Chapter! Updated August 1, 2014

 We host both Boy Scouts and Girl Scouts that camp, train and perform conservation related services at our facility.

-Our Chapter has now hosted and provided support for the orginal Fredericksburg Dog Mart for over 60 Years.
+Our Chapter has now hosted and provided support for the original Fredericksburg Dog Mart for over 60 Years.
 The Fredericksburg Dog Mart event actually dates back over three centuries and celebrates the trading of goods between Native Americans and the early settlers.
 A truly historic and fun-filled family event!

 Other programs include a schedule of fishing, hunting,